marjanradfar/Vue-commerce/README.md

 # project name:  vue-commerce

-A store site that has many pages and From the figma file I used.
+A store site that has many pages

 ## Project Setup